 "The most disturbing images I’ve encountered this year or any other.
 For a different outlook and some quality writing, you should be subscribing" SF Revu

 A unique fiction magazine requires unique presentation and Black Static delivers on this front too, thanks to the extraordinary original artwork of David Gentry and a design that delights in breaking rules.

 "A wicked beauty" Simon Clark

-Every issue contains a striking news feature called White Noise, compiled by Peter Tennant.
-Pete also supplies all the magazine's book reviews in his Case Notes column which runs to at least fourteen pages and includes interviews, sidebars and factoids.
+Every issue contains Peter Tennant's book reviews in his Case Notes column, which often runs to fourteen pages and includes an author interview.
 Tony Lee reviews the latest DVD/Blu-ray releases in his Blood Spectrum Column.
 Lynda E Rucker and Stephen Volk supply thought-provoking comment columns and Mike O'Driscoll reviews TV in Silver Bullets.
-Every issue gives the opportunity to win lots of free stuff.
+Every issue gives the opportunity to win lots of free books and/or DVDs.

 "The premier source for a regular and opinionated overview of the horror, dark and weird genres in the UK" Bookgeeks

 Black Static is published bimonthly, in alternate months to Interzone (we offer a discounted joint subscription to both magazines).
 You can subscribe to the print version using this website's shop, or to the e-edition at various other places such as Amazon, Apple, and Weightless Books.

 "Britain’s finest magazine of Dark Fantasy" Suite 101